zherdev-artem/flying-images/tags/2.2.2/readme.txt

 == Changelog ==

 = 2.2.2 =
-- [BUGFIX] Warning when lazy load or cdn exlude list is empty
+- [BUGFIX] Warning when lazy load or cdn exclude list is empty

 = 2.2.1 =
 - [BUGFIX] CDN not working on relative paths